-The information collected through the interviews, online survey, and the other methods used in this review are the basis of the findings outlined in this assessment report.
+The information collected through our interviews, online survey, review of documents and reports, and auditing of NomCom meetings provide the basis of the findings and recommendations outlined in this report.
 It is important to emphasize that our approach to assessing the NomCom does not require perfect representation across the ICANN community.
 We have not, for example, drawn conclusions based principally on the frequency with which we heard a particular opinion during our interviews or through the survey instrument.
 Rather, the interviews and online survey were methods for gathering diverse perspectives across ICANN with the goal of ensuring we have heard and considered many diverse opinions before making our assessment and our recommendations.